fabri1983/eternity2_solver/README.md

 Profiles (use -Pname):
 	java7, java8: for executing with either JVM.
-	jrockit: intended for running on Oracle's JRockit JVM (only jre 1.6).
+	jrockit: intended for running on Oracle's JRockit JVM (the one that is java 1.6 version).
-	mpje: intended for running in cluster/multi-core environment using MPJExpress.
+	mpje: intended for running in cluster/multi-core environment using MPJExpress api.

 Execution